Search

 Intro

 There was yet another famous follower of MGA named Maulana Ghulam Rasool Qudsi Rajecki.
 Also spelled as Rajeki or Rajki.
 He wrote a book entitled, “Hyat-e-Qudsi”.
 In this book he mentions how he would see dreams wherein it seemed that Maulvi Noorudin face looked like that of the Prophet Muhammad (saw).
 This comes from an era wherein Ahmadi’s thought that MGA was really the second coming of Muhammad (Saw) and MGA’s wife was really the wife of Muhammad (Saw) (naozobillah).
+There is a famous quote in the below wherein Rajecki met with the wife of MGA (Nusrat Jehan) in Lahore.

 He also wrote in this book about a dream that he had wherein the first ever majority Ahmadi country would be Afghanistan.
 We have also posted quotes from this book in the very bottom in terms of